NCEAS/vegbank2/helm/README.md

 doumok@Dou-NCEAS-MBP14.local:~ $ cd /Code/testing/pgrecoverytesting/pgdata
 ```

-Now, we modify the following settings because the setup for `cnpg` does not match what we are trying to achieve with a docker instance.
+Now, we modify the following settings because the setup for `cnpg` does not match what we are trying to achieve with a Docker instance.
 - Adjust the log directory and create a `log` directory in your `pgdata` folder - or set this folder to another location of your choice.
 You can choose a new `log_filename` if you desire it
   ```sh
   # custom.conf